 Finally, the AML Law and CT Law and regulations also require any person to comply with the regulations made by the relevant UAE authorities in relation to the United Nations Security Council resolutions on sanctions.

-The EOCN website (https://www.uaeiec.gov.ae/en-us/un-page) lists the domestic and UN designated persons which financial institutions and DNFBPs are mandated to consult on a regular basis before onboarding any client.
+The EOCN website lists the domestic and UN designated persons which financial institutions and DNFBPs are mandated to consult on a regular basis before onboarding any client.